Gepetto/quadruped-reactive-walking/README.md

 * Get inside and cmake: `cd build` then `cmake .. -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=~/install -DPYTHON_EXECUTABLE=$(which python3.6) -DPYTHON_STANDARD_LAYOUT=ON`

-* Compile and and install Python bindings: `make install`
+* Compile Python bindings: `make`

-* If at some point you want to uninstall the bindings: `make uninstall`
+* Copy them to the script folder so that the scripts can access the compiled code: `cp python/quadruped_reactive_walking/libquadruped_reactive_walking.so ../scripts/`

 # Run the simulation